Brad Buetow: Career

 Buetow moved west to take over at U.S. International which was set to begin play in the newly formed Great West Hockey Conference the next season.
-The Gulls won the first conference title, going 9-3 against the competition, but immediately the conference was in trouble when Northern Arizona dropped their program at the end of the year.
+The Gulls won the first conference title, going 9–3 against the competition, but immediately the conference was in trouble when Northern Arizona dropped their program at the end of the year.
 U.S. International managed to hold on for the next two seasons but after 1987–88 both the conference and the school's Division I hockey program ceased to exist and Buetow was out of a job.

 Fortunately a position at Colorado College opened up and Buetow stepped in to take over for Mike Bertsch.
-As with many coaches in CC's recent past Buetow had a difficult time getting the team to win games but managed to get the team its first non-losing season in over a decade in 1991–92 and received the WCHA Coach of the Year for his efforts, but he was forced to resignafter the following season when an NCAA investigation revealed that Buetow had committed recruiting violations.
+As with many coaches in CC's recent past Buetow had a difficult time getting the team to win games but managed to get the team its first non-losing season in over a decade in 1991–92 and received the WCHA Coach of the Year for his efforts.
+Unfortunately, he was forced to resign after the following season when an NCAA investigation revealed that Buetow had committed recruiting violations.
 While Buetow would continue to coach he would never again have a chance at an NCAA school.